adithyavemuri/WRF_tools/README.md

 ## Scope and limitations

 - This is a post-processing package; it does not compile or configure WRF.
-- COAWST setup/conversion, ROSCO tuning, FAST MATLAB GUI, and NCToolbox are out of scope.
 - Multi-file concatenation handles sequential files from one domain, not mixed-domain mosaics.
 - WRF output files are not distributed with the repository.